Soldier Honored: David J. Todd, Jr.

 Branch of Service: Army

-SFC Todd was a husband and father to five children, one of which is a Folds of Honor Scholarship recipient.
+SFC Todd is survived by a wife and five children, one of which is a Folds of Honor Scholarship recipient.